jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-has also likely waged a cyber\-enabled influence campaign to target and harass prominent Iranian oppositionists who shed light on protests and sought to counter Irans state\-controlled attempts to manipulate the narrative and suppress protests.
+has also likely waged a cyber\-enabled influence campaign to target and harass prominent Iranian oppositionists who shed light on protests and sought to counter Iran’s state\-controlled attempts to manipulate the narrative and suppress protests.
-Iran likely sought to undercut the momentum of nationwide protests by leaking information intended to embarrass prominent regime opposition figures or to expose their corrupt relationships.
+Iran likely sought to undercut the momentum of nationwide protests by leaking information intended to embarrass prominent regime opposition figures or to expose their “corrupt” relationships.
-A cyber persona we assess operates on Irans behalf, Adll Ali (
+A cyber persona we assess operates on Iran’s behalf, “Adll Ali” (ﻉﻝ
-), began its first influence campaign seeking to counter the narrative surrounding
+ﻉﺩﻝ ی), began its first influence campaign seeking to counter the narrative surrounding
-Mahsa Aminis death, which sparked nationwide protests.
+Mahsa Amini’s death, which sparked nationwide protests.
 It attempted to pin the blame on the
 Komala Party, an Iranian Kurdish separatist group that Iran considers a terrorist group, through